ZGorlock/YoutubeDownloader/README.md

 You can also enter additional Youtube urls while the program is running and they will be similarly downloaded.
 The program will continue to run until and empty line in received (Enter).

+### Configuration:

+You can configure the operation of the Downloader project by changing the values inside the file *./conf.json*.
+There are two sections in the conf file, the settings for the Downloader project are under the "YoutubeDownloader" section:

+* ***executable*** - This configures which Youtube Downloader executable should be used to download videos.
+The two valid options for this setting are 'yt-dlp' and 'youtube-dl'.
+More information about these options is provided in the Executable Options section below.
+* ***asMp3*** - This is a boolean setting that determines whether the videos should be downloaded as mp3 (true) or mp4 (false).
+* ***logCommand*** - When set to true the commands sent to the executable will be printed to the console for each video.
+* ***logWork*** - When set to true the work done by the executable while downloading each video will be printed to the console.

 ***

 ## Channel Downloader:

 This is a more complex Youtube Downloader and is the main focus of this repo.
 It will download and keep entire playlists or channels up to date on your hard drive.
-You will need to be somewhat comfortable modifying java code in order to configure the Youtube Channel Downloader to work for you; everything you need to know will be explained below.
+Everything you need to know for configuring the project to work for you will be explained below.

 ### Getting an API Key:

 In order to use the Youtube Channel Downloader, you will need to have a Google API key.
+This is used to query the Youtube Data API for the video lists of channels and playlists.

 Use the following steps to get your Google API key:

     1. Go to: https://console.cloud.google.com/projectselector2/apis/dashboard
     2. Click 'Create new Project' and name it 'Youtube Downloader'